varnish/Varnish-Book/varnish_book.rst

 In this chapter, you will:

 - learn about the Varnish distribution,
-- install Varnish and Apache,
+- install Varnish,
-- configure Varnish to use Apache as backend, and
+- learn about ``varnishtest``, and
-- cover basic configuration.
+- cover basic Varnish configuration.

 .. container:: handout